 , the voltage variable would return 1000 mV and the power calculation value would be 1000.
 This number has changed by a factor of 1000 simply by changing the setting for project units.
 Now, the units for this new power number is mW.
 The Output Equations do not know what the unit type is for the result of the equation.
 The potential issue is that the equation would not be able to scale itself back to Watts.

-Note: If using Output Equations, which return values in base units, and comparing the values to graphical data, which use global units, you may need to apply a conversion factor.
+Note: If using Output Equations, which return values in base units, and comparing the values to graphical data, which use global or LPF units, you may need to apply a conversion factor.
 For instance, you will need to add 30 to your values in Output Equations in dBw in order to match your graphical values measured in dBm.